lukaszgemborowski/pyautobind/README.md

 # pyautobind

 ## description
 pyautobind is simple script for wrapping C-headers and libraries into python code. pyautobind will generate python definitions and ctypes code for your C library automatically.
-Just provide headers and let the pyautobind do the magic.
+Just provide headers and let the pyautobind do the magic. **The script won't work with C++ libraries**.

 ## dependencies
 you need libclang and it's python bindings for this script to work correctly.